-Certain holders of Mandatory Convertible Securities (hereafter 'MCS') filed two actions against the coissuers of the MCS, including BNP Paribas Fortis, and against Bank of New York Corporate Trustee Services Ltd in its capacity of trustee, before the Commercial Court of Brussels, firstly claiming annulment of the MCS Notes conversion and the restitution of their MCS Notes and, secondly, claiming damages.
+Certain holders of Mandatory Convertible Securities (hereafter 'MCS') filed two actions against the co-issuers of the MCS, including BNP Paribas Fortis, and against Bank of New York Corporate Trustee Services Ltd in its capacity of trustee, before the Commercial Court of Brussels, firstly claiming annulment of the MCS Notes conversion and the restitution of their MCS Notes and, secondly, claiming damages.
 On 23 March 2012 the Commercial Court of Brussels dismissed both actions.
-Certain holders then filed an appeal in June 2012 claiming damages for a provisional amount of EUR 350 million and the appointment of an expert.
-BNP Paribas Fortis will continue to contest this case vigorously as it considers that these claims have no merit.
-This procedure is not concerned by the Ageas Settlement and has thus not been stayed.
+Certain holders then filed an appeal in June 2012 claiming damages for a provisional amount of EUR 1,285 million and the appointment of an expert.
+The Brussels Court of Appeal has on 1 February 2019 dismissed all these claims.
+An appeal before the Supreme court was lodged by the MCS-holders and notified to the bank on 10 July 2019.